nishant050/render-dashboard-app/readme.md

 The entire system is designed to be hosted on Render's free tier, making it a cost-effective platform for personal projects and prototypes.

+Currently, the dashboard hosts two main applications:

-The first application integrated into this dashboard is the "File Explorer", a feature-rich file management system that supports folder creation, drag-and-drop uploads, file previews, and more.
+File Explorer: A feature-rich file management system that mimics a desktop file explorer, complete with folder navigation, drag-and-drop actions, and file previews.

+e-Paper Digest: A dynamic web scraper that fetches and displays the latest daily newspapers from various online sources.

 2. Application Architecture
-The project is architecturally divided into two main parts: the Dashboard and the Applications.
+The project is architecturally divided into three main parts: the Dashboard, the File Explorer, and the e-Paper Digest.

 2.1.
 The Dashboard (Static Front-End)
 Role: Acts as the main entry point and navigation hub.

-Technology: It's a simple, static website built with HTML and CSS.
+Technology: A simple, static website built with HTML and CSS.
 It contains "cards" that link to the various applications.

-Hosting: It is served as a static site by the main server.js file.

 2.2.
 The "File Explorer" Application (Full-Stack)
 Role: A self-contained, full-featured file explorer application.